ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 service, degradation of a network service quality, or sub-health of a network service.
-Different data sources including alarms, metrics, and other anomaly information can be aggregated into a few amount of network incidents by data correlation analysis and the service impact analysis.
+Different data sources including alarms, metrics, and other anomaly information can be aggregated into a few amount of network incidents through data correlation analysis and the service impact analysis.

 This document defines a YANG Module for the network incident lifecycle